baaaaark/eShopOnWeb/README.md

 Next Steps

 From here I think I just need to keep learning about ASP.NET as much as possible.
 I understand a lot of the generic concepts behind it, but situationally I found the specific features and code unfamiliar.
 I also have been wanting to make a game using Unity/C# and after this I can’t wait.
-Working with Visual Studio and this stack was, despite my prior experience with it, enjoyable and ultimately left me wanting more.
+Working with Visual Studio and this stack was, despite my lack of prior experience with it, enjoyable and ultimately left me wanting more.
 Although Blazor was also enjoyable I did find myself missing React or Angular, if only because I was more familiar with them.

 Questions